zephir-lang/zephir-docs/en/installation.md

 composer global require phalcon/zephir
 ```

-When using this approach, there are several points that you need to pay
-attention to.
+There are two approaches to running Zephir at this point.
 The first is to ensure that `${COMPOSER_HOME}/vendor/bin` is in your `$PATH`, then Zephir should be available as `zephir` on the command line.
 The second is to simply use `composer global exec zephir` instead.

 #### As a Project Dependency